dicebear/dicebear/apps/docs/pages/integrations/cli/index.md

 # CLI

-With the CLI you can generate large numbers of avatars in a single run.
+The CLI prints a single avatar to the terminal, writes large numbers of avatars in one run, compresses definition files, and compares two versions of a style.

 ## Installation